-A few weeks later TJILI was successfully adopted by a British couple, James and Vik Grant Wetherill, and lived in tropical Singapore until October 2016 when the GW's relocated to the New Forest in England.
+A few weeks later TJILI was adopted by a British couple, James and Vik Grant Wetherill, and has since lived in dynamic Singapore, relaxed Malaysia, and the less-tropical but equally beautiful county of Hampshire, UK.

 TJILI was diagnosed in her infancy as profoundly deaf and having athetoid cerebral palsy after an early brain trauma.

 Medical experts said TJILI's challenges may prevent her from sitting, standing, walking, even managing everyday living activities such as feeding herself.